rsmmr/hilti/hilti/doc/internals/extending.rst

 Adding a new HILTI data type
 ----------------------------

-Adding a new data type involves modifying and extended different HILTI components.
+Adding a new data type involves modifying and extending a few places but usually the necessary changes are pretty much isolated from any existing functionality.
+Generally, you should follow the following steps.
+Feel free to copy, paste, & adapt code from already existing data types where appropiate.

-- Derive a new class for the appropiate sub-class of `.type.Type`.
-Usually, that will be either `.type.ValueType` or `.type.HeapType` in :file:`python/hilti/core/type.py`.
-Add the parser keyword to the ``_keywords`` list.
+1. In ``hilti/core/type.py``, derive a new type class from the appropiate base class of `.type.Type`.
+Usually, that the base class will be either `.type.ValueType` or `.type.HeapType`.
+The new class must have class-variables ``_name`` and ``_id`.
+The former is a string describing the type in way suitable for use in error messages;

-- Create a :mod:`~hilti.checker` module  with the new type's correctness checks.
+   usually ``_name`` corresponds to the type's name in HILTI programs. ``_id`` is an integer unique across all types.
+To this end, add a new ``__HLT_TYPE_*`` constant to |hilti_intern.h|, picking the next available number and use the same value with ``_id``.

-  Add the module to :file:`python/hilti/checker/__init__.py`.
+2. Add the type's HILTI name to ``_keywords`` in ``core/type.py``.

-- Create an :mod:`~hilti.instruction` module with the new type's instructions, and add the module to :file:`python/hilti/instructions/__init__.py`.
-In the module:

-  * Set the module's doc-string to just a section-heading with the type's name.

-  * Define a module-level variable ``_doc_type_description``
-    containing a string describing the type in a way suitable for the user's manual type reference; include a description of the type's syntax for constants there if appropiate.
+   The name given there will become a new keyword of the HILTI language, and should usually match with the type class' ``_name`` attribute.

+3. Add a constraint function for the new type add the end of ``hilti/core/constraints.py``.
+Just follow the scheme of other type's there.

+4. Create a new sub-module in ``hilti/instructions``, defining the instructions and operators the type provides.
+The module must be added to ``hilti/instructions/__init__.py``.
+Set the module's doc-string to just a section heading with the type's name; this heading will start the type's section in the instruction reference.
+Furthermore, define a module-level variable ``_doc_type_description`` and set it to a string describing the type in a way suitable for the user-manual's *type* reference;
+   include a specification of how values of your type are default-initialized if they are not specifically set otherwise (see the implementation of default value below).
+If a HILTI programmer can create constants of your new type in its program (see discussion of constants below), include a description of the constants' syntax in the description as well.

+5. Add instructions and operators to your new sub-module; see :ref:`adding-instructions` for more information.

+6. Optionally, if you need particular correctness checks that aren't straight-forward to do with :ref:`signature-constraints`, then create a sub-module in ``hili/checker`` and add them there.
+Add the new module to ``hilti/checker/__init__.py``.

+7. ctor rexpressions, parser

-- Create a :mod:`~hilti.codegen` module with the new type's code generation.
-Add the module to :file:`python/hilti/codegen/__init__.py`.
-In the module:
+8. Create a new sub-module in ``hilti/codegen``, implementing the code-generation for your new instructions and operators.
+Add the new module to :file:`python/hilti/codegen/__init__.py`.

-  * Decorate a function with ~~typeInfo to initialize the type's ~~TypeInfo.

-  * Decorate a function with ~~llvmCtorExpr if you want the parser to support constructor expressions (this is most commonly used for constants; see below).

-  * Decorate a function with ~~llvmType.

-  * Create a visitor for each of the new type's instructions
+   Follow these steps for your code-generator:

-  * Define a module-level variable ``_doc_c_conversion`` containing a string that describes how the type will be converted to a C value for function call to/from C.
+   - Define a module-level variable ``_doc_c_conversion`` and assign it a string that describes how your new type will be represented at the C level (i.e., in function call arguments and return values).

+   - Define a function to return type information for your type in the form a suitably initialized ~~TypeInfo object.
+The function must be decorated with ~~typeInfo.

+   - Define a function that returns the LLVM type that should be used internally to represent an instance of the new type.
+If your type is a ~~HeapType, this must be a pointer type.
+The function must be decorated with ~~llvmType.

+   - If your type is a ~~ValueType, you must define a function that returns an LLVM value suitable for initializing instances with a default value.
+(Obviouslu, this value should obviously with what you specificy in ``_doc_type_description``, see above).
+     The function must be decorated with ~~llvmDefaultValue.

+   - If you extended the HILTI syntax with type-specific constructor-expressions (see above), you must define a function that turns a corresponding ~~Operand into an LLVM value.
+The function must be decorated with ~~llvmCtorExpr.

+   - Finally, create a visitor function for each new instruction/operand; see :ref:`adding-instructions` for more information.

+XXX TODO: make a pass over the rest here

 - Add run-time type information (RTTI) in :file:`libhilti`: